JNRowe/vim-configs/upgrades.rst

 Pending changes
 ===============

-This document lists the things that are coming down the pipeline that interest me.
+This document lists the things that are coming down the :command:`vim` pipeline that interest me.
 It should be noted that all of them already exist in released patches, but they’re not available in the environments I use yet.
 I keep this file around to remind me of the things I’m missing out on, and what I need to work on when I upgrade.

 .. note::

-    If this document is empty below this point purring kittens are riding unicorns over double rainbows.
+    If this document is empty below this point, then purring kittens are riding unicorns over double rainbows.
 You simply must look out the window right now!